KevinGimbel/fakedata_generator/README.md

 }
 ```

-A list of all available generators can be found below.
+A full list of available generators and their function signature is shown below.

 ## Generators